SmarterApp/RDW_Documentation/deploy/Upgrade.v1_2.AWS.md

             * `migrate-olap-service.yml`
             * `migrate-reporting-service.yml`
             * `task-service.yml`
-        * Note: the ingest services should not require changes to max heap size or container memory limits
+        * Note: the ingest services should not require changes to max heap size or container memory limits but please refer to the runbook (https://github.com/SmarterApp/RDW/blob/develop/docs/Runbook.md#common) for guidance.
-    * [ ] Reporting services.
+    * Reporting services.
 Only the image version needs to be changed.
-        * [ ] Change image version to `1.2.0-RELEASE` in the following files:
+        * Change image version to `1.2.0-RELEASE` in the following files:
             * `admin-service.yml`
             * `aggregate-service.yml`
             * `report-processor-service.yml`
             * `reporting-service.yml`
             * `reporting-webapp.yml`
-        * [ ] Fix/change memory settings:
+        * Fix/change memory settings:
             * `admin-service.yml`
                 * Reduce requests/limits memory to 500M (it was probably 750M or higher)
             * `aggregate-service.yml`